Primary

 The overhead swing is NOT a press—it is a double dumbbell snatch powered by your hips.
 At the bottom of the burpee, swing the dumbbells back between your legs, then explosively drive your hips forward to propel them overhead.
 Keep your arms straight and let your hips do the work.
 Lock out with both dumbbells overhead before lowering.

-Want Devil Press in your program?
+See where Devil Press fits in your weekly plan

 Start standing holding dumbbells.